ctkelley/SIAMFANLEquations.jl/README.md

    1. A print book: __Under contract with SIAM for manuscript delivery in 2021 and publication in 2022__.
    2. [An IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL/releases/tag/v0.2.3) (open source, MIT License, Creative Commons License)
-      Versons __0.3.2__ of the notebook and package run correctly and (for now) the tagged version of the package should run with either version 0.3.2 or 0.3.3 of the notebook.
+      Versons __0.3.3__ of the notebook and package run correctly and the tagged version of the package should run v0.3.3 of the notebook.
    3. This package (MIT License)<br>

 ## Readme Contents: